10 Facts About PRINCE2 Certification

 4. The Answers Are in the Manual

-Unlike the PMP exam, where some of the questions are drawn from other documents like the Code of Ethics, with PRINCE2 you are tested on what is in the manual.
+Unlike the Project Management Professional (PMP) exam, where some of the questions are drawn from other documents like the Code of Ethics, with PRINCE2 you are tested on what is in the manual.

 It’s a difficult exam, but if you prepare well and have experience with the objective testing format, you will be going into the exam with a high chance of success.